ChrisPenner/recursion-schemes-by-example/articles/markdown/data/base.md

-Reading through type signatures in the `recursion-schemes` library you'll see many occurances of something like `Base t a`. `Base` is a *type family* (i.e. a function on types which returns a result type based on its arguments).
-The `Base` type of some data-type is a variant of the data-type where any slot in the structure which contained a recursive occurance of the type is instead replaced with a new type parameter, and a Functor instance is defined over the new type parameter.
+Reading through type signatures in the `recursion-schemes` library you'll see many occurances of something like `Base t a`. `Base` is a *type family* (i.e. a function on types which return a type).
+The
+`Base` type of some type is a variant of the type where any slot in the structure which contained a recursive occurance of the type is instead replaced with a new type parameter, and a Functor instance is defined over the new type parameter.
 This means that `Base t` will always resolve to a type of